Roblox/creator-docs/content/en-us/scripting/scheduler.md

 A duration of zero will result in the thread or function resuming on the next step.

 <Alert severity="info">
-`Library.task.delay()` is an optimized version of `Global.RobloxGlobals.delay()` which schedules a thread to resume after some time elapses without throttling.
+`Library.task.delay()` is an optimized version of `delay()` that schedules a thread to resume after some time elapses without throttling.
 </Alert>

 #### task.wait